General Standards of Conduct

 If you, or another individual, are in need of immediate assistance, please call the Department of Public Safety (DPS) at 717-337-6911 or the Gettysburg Police Department by calling 911.
 You should call DPS in the following circumstances:

-All members of the community may also submit a concern using the Community Care Webform (www.gettysburg.edu/reportconcern).
+For non-emergency reporting, all members of the community may also submit a concern using the Community Care Webform (www.gettysburg.edu/reportconcern).
 Information provided on this form will be sent to the appropriate College official for review and follow-up.
 Generally, this form is used for non-emergency information (incident of concern is not in progress) for the following types of incidents:

-Jennifer McCary, Director of Student Rights and Responsibilities and Deputy Title IX Coordinator, Second Floor, College Union Building, email@example.com, 717-337-6998.
+Jennifer McCary, Title IX Coordinator, Second Floor, College Union Building, email@example.com, 717-337-6907.

 Bill Lafferty, Assistant Dean of College Life/Executive Director of Public Safety, Second Floor, College Union Building, email@example.com, 717-337-6321